cnabio/cnab-spec/102-invocation-image.md

 ## Image Construction Files

-Including a Dockerfile is _recommended_ for all images built with Docker.
+Including a Dockerfile is RECOMMENDED for all images built with Docker.
 It is useful for reproducing a bundle.
 For other build tools, the build tool's definition may be included instead (e.g. `packer.json` for VM images built with Packer).
 Any image construction artifacts that are not explicitly allowed in the `/cnbab` directory may be placed in the `/cnab/build` directory.

 The remainder of this subsection is non-normative.